giulianopz/lfcs/domains/2-operation-of-running-systems/f.md

 The at command takes the date and time (runtime) when you want to execute the job as a command-line parameter, and the command to be executed from the standard input.

-Let’s create a job that will be executed at 9:00 am: `at 09:00`
+Let's create a job that will be executed at 9:00 am: `at 09:00`

-Once you hit Enter, you’ll be presented with the at command prompt that most often starts with `at>`.
+Once you hit Enter, you'll be presented with the at command prompt that most often starts with `at>`.
 You also see a warning that tells you the shell in which the command will run:
 ```
 warning: commands will be executed using /bin/sh
 at>